-Under Ministerial Order (MO) No. 44 of 1985, the final payment to the contractor or subcontractor is required to be withheld until the contractor or subcontractor settles their tax liabilities and obtains a certificate in this regard from the tax department.
+Rule No. 6 of 2013, the final payment to the contractor or subcontractor is required to be withheld until the contractor or subcontractor settles their tax liabilities and obtains a certificate in this regard from the tax department.
 The final payment withheld should not be less than 5% of the total contract.
-In practice, contractors withhold 5% of all payments made.
-The tax department expects compliance with the MO even for contracts signed with Kuwaiti companies.
+In practice, contractors withhold 5% from each payment made.
+The tax department expects compliance with this requirement even for contracts signed with Kuwaiti companies.